tzmhuang/M2W2_answers/instruction.md

 5. Your judgment should only be based on the information provided by the task instructions, ground truth (if provided), and the answers provided.

-6. Please also provide a brief justifications of your final annotation.
+6. Please provide justifications for your final annotation.
+If an entity is marked as incorrect, justify your annotation by listing all issues with the entity.
+For easier data parsing later, prefix each justification with the entity's order in the answer and separate the justifications for each entity using a semicolon (';').